 - The song Disco Duck by Rick Dees And His Band Of Idiots describes a character who morphs into a duck on the dance floor.
 He sounds a lot like Yakky and even uses the word Mama similarly.

 - Go Mad from the Revelation: Fibber Fox does not handle the Voices Are Mental episode very well.

 - Half-Dressed Cartoon Animal: Fibber wears only a sweater.

-- No Celebrities Were Harmed: Alfy Gator is one for Alfred Hitchcock.
-He even explains his traps as Hitchcock would introduce an episode of his show.
+- No Celebrities Were Harmed: Alfy Gator is clearly based on Alfred Hitchcock.
+He even explains his duck traps as Hitchcock would introduce an episode of his show.
 In addition, the voice of Fibber Fox is close to that of Shelley Berman, while Chopper's is modeled on Wallace Beery.
 Not to mention that Yakky sounds quite a bit like Donald Duck.

 - Outlaw: Yakky encounters an old west outlaw in "Baddie Buddies", and he naively destroys his criminal career while pursuing his friendship throughout the entire short.

 - Poorly Disguised Pilot: While Yakky himself appeared in one (the Yogi Bear short "Slumber Party Smarty"), Hanna-Barbera had hopes for Alfy Gator to be a star of his own line of shorts.
 This never came to fruition.

 - Protagonist Title: The show is named after the title character.